Mauitron/Void-Vault/README.md

 - **Zero Storage**: Passwords never stored, as the name suggest, all the vault stores is a void.
 It does not care or remember your passwords, they are only generated on-demand, when you need them.
-And are based on something you have (your instance of the application), something you know (your inputs/targets)
+And are based on something you have (your instance of the application) and something you know (your inputs/targets)
 - **Memory Zeroing**: Sensitive data is both fragmented and transitional, it's cleared from memory after use